konfig-sdks/box-python-sdk/README.md

         "type": "shield_information_barrier",
     },
     name="Investment Banking",
-    description="Corporate division that engages in\n advisory_based financial\ntransactions on behalf of individuals,\ncorporations, and governments.",
+    description='Corporate division that engages in\n advisory_based financial\ntransactions on behalf of individuals,\ncorporations, and governments.',
 )
 ```